audulus/vger/README.md

 vger is a vector graphics renderer which renders a limited set of primitives, but does so almost entirely on the GPU.
 Works on iOS and macOS.

+I was previously using nanovg for Audulus, but it was consuming too much CPU for an immediate mode UI.

 <img src="demo.png" alt="demo" width="256" height="256">

 Each primitive can be filled with a solid color, gradient, or texture.